Chapter 2.04

 After such report(s), if any, the mayor shall open the floor for council discussion on the agenda items in their order on the agenda, unless a different order is approved by a majority of the council members present.

-Council discussion shall be in conformity with the provisions of Section 2.04.070.
+Council discussion shall be in conformity with the provisions of subsection (B)(7) of this section.

 At the conclusion of the discussion, or at the point the council feels its questions have been answered and discussion vetted, the mayor shall move the attention of the council to the next discussion item on the agenda; provided, that if, after a lengthy discussion on a particular agenda item, the presiding officer concludes that discussion should be continued to a later date, the mayor may conclude discussion on that agenda item and schedule the matter for a later work session.